• Skip to primary navigation

 …because things come up, right?

-Retarding the dough is optional but is a tool for bread bakers.
+Retarding the dough is optional but is a tool for bread bakers to manage the speed at which the dough rises.
 Retardation is simply the process of placing the dough in the refrigerator to slow down fermentation so the rise takes longer.
 This is handy for flavor development but also, as a time management tool.

 GIF of sourdough bread in loaf pan rising.